 - Three numbers are used: 1.
 Wins Above Average (WAA) from Baseball-Reference.com, 2. an average of Wins Above Replacement (WAR) found at Baseball-Reference.com and Fangraphs.com, and 3. a 0-10 rating for playoff performance.

 - Because I’m only trying to capture peak performance with WAA, any seasons with negative WAA are thrown out.

 - To put WAA and WAR on the same scale, I multiply WAR by .47.

-- Any Royal to appear in a playoff game automatically gets at least a 1 on their playoff rating.
-The more postseason games and the better the performance, the higher the score.
-There’s some subjectivity in those ratings.
-After running the player ratings with the playoff points, I decided the playoff factor was giving guys too much of a boost.
-So I multiplied the 1-10 ratings by .7, meaning any player to appear in a playoff game automatically gets .7 points added to their score, and as much as 7.
+- Any Royal to appear in a playoff game automatically gets at least a 1 and at most a 10 for their playoff rating.
+Here is a post about my convoluted playoff ratings formula.
+After running the player ratings that way, I decided the playoff factor was giving guys too much of a boost.
+So the 1-10 ratings get multiplied by .7, meaning any player to appear in a playoff game automatically gets from .7 to 7 points added to their score.

 - Add those three numbers together.

 I’m looking forward to getting started on the list and my time at Royals Authority.
 Cheers.